 \subsection{Mathematical Model of Video SCI}

-In video SCI, the 3D video is modulated by dynamic masks and then compressed into a `measurement' (a coded 2D frame) along time, which is decoded later using effective reconstruction methods to recover the original video.
-As depicted in Fig.~\ref{fig: sci model}, $B$ high-speed video frames $\{\Xmat_b\}_{b=1}^B \in {\mathbb R}^{H \times W}$ are modulated by $B$ coding patterns (masks) $\{\Mmat_b\}_{b=1}^B \in {\mathbb R}^{H \times W}$, and then integrated over time on a camera.
+In video SCI, the 3D video is modulated by dynamic masks and then compressed into the measurement (a coded 2D frame) along the time dimension, which is decoded later with reconstruction methods to recover the original video.
+As depicted in Fig.~\ref{fig: sci model}, $B$ high-speed video frames $\{\Xmat_b\}_{b=1}^B \in {\mathbb R}^{H \times W}$ are modulated by $B$ coding masks $\{\Mmat_b\}_{b=1}^B \in {\mathbb R}^{H \times W}$, and then integrated over time using a camera.
 Mathematically, the compressed coded measurement frame $\Ymat \in {\mathbb R}^{H \times W}$ can be expressed as

-where $\odot$ denotes the Hadamard (element-wise) product and $\Zmat \in {\mathbb R}^{H \times W}$ refers to the noise.
-It has been proved that high quality reconstruction is achievable when $B>1$~\cite{Jalali19TIT_SCI}.
-In this paper, we focus on the inverse problem, \ie, aiming to {\em improve} the reconstruction quality of video frames $\{\Xmat_b\}_{b=1}^B$, given $\Ymat$, $\{\Mmat_b\}_{b=1}^B$ and existing reconstruction algorithms.
+where $\odot$ denotes the Hadamard (element-wise) product and $\Zmat \in {\mathbb R}^{H \times W}$ refers to the system noise.
+It has been proved that high-quality reconstruction is achievable when $B>1$~\cite{Jalali19TIT_SCI}.
+In this paper, we focus on the inverse problem, \ie, reconstruction of original video frames $\{\Xmat_b\}_{b=1}^B$ given measurement $\Ymat$ and masks $\{\Mmat_b\}_{b=1}^B$.